prashanta/wCK.py/README.md

 #wCK.py
 ---

 A python library to program wCK series servo from [RoboBuilder](http://www.robobuilder.net/eng/index.asp).
-Trying to replicate functions of [wCK Programmer](http://robosavvy.com/RoboSavvyPages/Robobuilder/robobuilder-creator-users-manual.pdf).
+This is an attempt to replicate functions of [wCK Programmer](http://robosavvy.com/RoboSavvyPages/Robobuilder/robobuilder-creator-users-manual.pdf), which is available only for Microsoft Windows OS.

 You will need [pySerial](http://pyserial.sourceforge.net) library for this.

+This is a work in progress!

 ---
 ####Resources